 What are the Northern and Southern Lights?

+The northern and southern lights are dependent on solar activity and the solar cycle.
 What we see as a colourful light display, are actually the collision between gas particles that have been electrically-charged by the sun and gas particles in the Earth’s atmosphere.
 The sun’s multi-million-degree temperature charges protons and electrons, which escape via sunspot or coronal hole, and are swept toward Earth by solar wind.
-The lights are only visible in the northern and southern poles because Earth’s magnetic field is weaker at the poles and thus the particles are not as strongly repelled as they would be closer to the equator.
+The lights are only visible in the northern and southern poles because Earth’s magnetic field is weaker at the north pole and the south pole and thus the particles are not as strongly repelled as they would be closer to the equator.

 Once in Earth’s atmosphere, the particles collide with one another and dispel the energy in different colours depending on the types of gas particles and the distance from the Earth.
 For example, according to the Northern Lights Centre in Watson Lake, Canada, the most common colour of the auroras, green, is the result of oxygen particles colliding relatively close to Earth (approximately 100 km from the surface).
 The Centre also states that oxygen particles can also result in red-coloured lights when more than 300 km away from the surface.
 Similarly, nitrogen collisions can result in blue or purple hues.

-According to Babak Tafreshi with National Geographic, the best locations to spot the Aurora Borealis are areas with minimal light pollution and a magnetic latitude above 55°.
-This typically means being at least 30 or more minutes away from a major city in northern Canada, Alaska, Iceland, Norway, Sweden, Finland or Russia.
+According to Babak Tafreshi with National Geographic, the best place to witness the Aurora Borealis are areas with minimal light pollution and a magnetic latitude above 55°.
+This typically means being at least 30 or more minutes away from the artificial light of a major city in northern Canada, Alaska, Iceland, northern Norway (including Lofoten), Sweden, Finland or Russia.

-Most people will tell you that winter is the best time to see the Aurora Borealis, this is not entirely true.
+Most people will tell you that winter is northern lights season; this is not entirely true.
 Yes, the northern lights can be seen better throughout the winter months due to darker skies.
 However, more specifically, times close to equinoxes in late September and late March are best to increase your chances of a sighting due to greater magnetic connection.
 Physicist David Hathaway estimates that you almost double your odds of seeing the northern lights in spring and fall than winter or summer (Dr. Tony Phillips with NASA, 2008).
 This can similarly be said for seeing the Southern lights.

 There are a number of online tools and apps that can help you to estimate your greatest chance of seeing the northern lights.
 Here are a few: